Facial Keloids – General Information:

-Keloid involvement of the face, obviously has a major impact on the person's psyche and is a known cause for psychosocial anxiety.
+Keloid involvement of the face, obviously has a major impact on the person's psyche and is a known cause of psychosocial anxiety.
 This impact is real, even for those with mildest forms of facial keloids.
 The impact is much greater in patients who have more noticeable and larger facial keloids.
 The impact is not only felt by person who has facial keloid, but also by others who come to see the keloid.

 The patient who has a facial keloid may feel inadequate or have low self-esteem.
 The person who comes to see someone with facial keloids, on the other hand, may feel uncomfortable or may feel bad for the victim of this disorder.

 Facial keloids are equally seen among both genders and all races, but are more common among Africans, African Americans and Asians as opposed to Caucasians.
-Although facial keloids are seen in individual from all races and ethnic backgrounds, tumoral and massive facial keloids are almost exclusively seen among Africans/ African Americans, and often in those who have had prior keloid removal surgery.
-Facial keloids among whites, and Asians does not evolve to become tumoral.
+Although facial keloids are seen in the individual from all races and ethnic backgrounds, tumoral and massive facial keloids are almost exclusively seen among Africans/ African Americans, and often in those who have had prior keloid removal surgery.
+Facial keloids among whites and Asians do not evolve to become tumoral.
 This is perhaps due to genetic differences that lead to the development of the disorder.

 Great majority of patients who present with facial keloids also have keloids elsewhere in their body.
 In men who have facial keloids, the lesions grow in size over time and involve wider areas of the skin.
 Also, facial keloids may become infected and become a source of chronic purulent discharge.
 Ingrown hair, either within the mass of keloids or on the edges of facial keloids are common source of keloid infections.

 Contrary to the belief, and practice of some plastic surgeons, facial keloid should never be removed surgically.
-Surgery is often contemplated in management of primary nodular keloids in African Americans.
+Surgery is often contemplated in the management of primary nodular keloids in African Americans.
 Surgery often results in worsening of these keloids and should be avoided at all cost.
-Medical treatment of secondary facial keloids can become quite complicated and rather challenging after prior attempts at surgical removal.
+Medical treatment of secondary facial keloids can become quite complicated and rather be challenging after prior attempts at surgical removal.